LeroySBN/leroysbn/README.md

 # `$ WHOAMI`

-- Data science professional and web app developer.
+- Data science professional and web app developer with a focus on **Python**.
 - Rogue actuary turned technophile.
 - Avid Linux user.